Opening April 30th for our 2024 season! (dismiss)

 Conservation practitioners

-Niabi Zoo participates in 18 Species Survival Plans.
+Niabi Zoo participates in 19 cooperative managed breeding programs with many other zoos to help sustain animal populations at risk.
 The list of animal conservation status is compiled through the IUCN Red List of Threatened Species.

 Of our 160+ species, our dedicated animal care staff is responsible for the daily welfare of: